openlibhums/memory-alpha/content/pages/support/guides/account-troubleshooting.md

 ## Activate your account

 If you are sure your password is correct and you cannot login, your account has likely not been activated yet.

 This is usually resolved either by:

 - Requesting a password reset link.
 This will send you an account activation email, if your account has not yet been activated.
 If your account was not created by you (or an editor) but was imported into Janeway, this will not work.
 You will need to use the option below.

 - An editor or journal manager activating your account.
-(See Activating a user account for instructions <!-- missing hyperlink -->)
+(If you are an editor or journal manager, see [Activating a user account](#activating-a-user-account) for more information).

 ### Activating a user account

 1. Go to **Journal users** on the **Manager** interface.
 2. Find the user in question through the searchbox and/or filter by account activation status.
    !["A screenshot of the search options for the user search.
 Including a text field and various filters."](../images/search-inactive.png)
-3. Click **Edit** for the appropriate user
+3. Click **Edit** for the appropriate user.
    ![" "](../images/edit-user.png)
 4. Set the account activation toggle to **Yes**.
    ![" "](../images/active-toggle.png)